Dan6200/ehr-infrastructure/packages/assisted-living/README.md

     ```
 3.  **Environment Variables:**
     - Create a `.env.local` file in `packages/assisted-living/` and `packages/assisted-living/functions/` (for local Firebase Functions emulation).
-    - Populate with your Firebase project configuration and KMS paths.
-(Refer to `packages/assisted-living/functions/.env.lean-ehr` for a template of necessary KMS and BQ variables).
+    - Populate these with your Firebase project configuration and KMS paths.
+Refer to `packages/assisted-living/functions/.env.lean-ehr` for a template of necessary KMS and BQ variables.

 ### Running Locally